damonpickett/nft-tutorial/README.md

 - `npx hardhat token-uri --token-id {token id number}` (returns corresponding metadata)

 ## Verifying smart contract on Etherscan
-In part 4 of the tutorial we begin learning how verify your smart contract on Etherscan.
+In part 4 of the tutorial we begin learning how to verify your smart contract on Etherscan.
 This allows us to read and interact with the contract on Etherscan.
 It's also supposed to help build trust with the community since it allows them to ensure the code written is safe.
 So I created an Etherscan account and generated an api key and added `ETHERSCAN_API_KEY` to my .env file.
 I then entered `npx hardhat verify {contract address}` in the terminal.
 This produced an error initially but the contract was verified and I was able to see my contract on Etherscan.

 ## Setting a token supply limit
 A constant is added to the top of the contract: